vijaykdevsecops/helloworld/README.md

 # helloworld -
-# This first samplke build in Jenkins
+# This first sample build in Jenkins